 Other activities in Mahale Mountains

 Mahale is not just a chimpanzee destination.
-The site is beyond beautiful and there’s plenty to do.
+The place is beyond beautiful and there’s a lot of things to do.

 A regular day in Mahale starts with a breakfast by the lake, followed by the chimpanzee trekking.
-After lunch, there’s plenty of activities to do:
+After lunch, these are some of the activities you can do:

-- Swimming: actually is not safe to swim on the private beach – there can be crocodiles!
+- Swimming: actually it’s not safe to swim on the private beach – there can be crocodiles!
 It’s possible to sail offshore to swim safely where the lake Tanganyika is deeper.
-The temperature was really nice and the views are wonderful.
+The temperature of the water was really nice and the views were wonderful.

 - Kayaking: after trekking, this is the best sport you can practice in Mahale!

-- Traditional fishing: you can have a hands on experience and learn how to fish in the traditional Tanganyika lake.
+- Traditional fishing: you can have a hands on experience and learn how to fish in the traditional way in Tanganyika lake.